Hetty Chang is an Emmy Award-winning reporter for NBC4. She covers stories across Southern California with emphasis in the Orange County.

 When not working, Chang enjoys spending time with family and friends, which usually includes eating a good meal.
 She is grateful to be back in Los Angeles after 10 years and values spending more time with her family who also lives in the area.

-Chang is fluent in Mandarin and continues to improve her Spanish on the job.
-She is a member of the Asian American Journalists Association, a non-profit organization that encourages professionals to consider careers in journalism and news management.
+Hetty is fluent in Mandarin and continues to improve her Spanish on the job.

-Chang grew up in Cerritos, CA, and in 2018 was recognized by the City of Cerritos for her distinguished broadcasting career and contributions to the community.
+She grew up in Cerritos and in 2018 was recognized by the City of Cerritos for her distinguished broadcasting career and contributions to the community.

-She received her B.A. in Sociology and Asian American Studies from the University of California, Los Angeles.
+Hetty received her B.A. in Sociology and Asian American Studies from the University of California, Los Angeles.
+In her free time, she enjoys spending time with her family.

 The Latest